 This time of year, we take care to think about all the folks who have helped us all year long -- our hair stylists, day care providers, landscapers, baby sitters.

 We also reach out to reconnect and to remember those we want to stay in touch with -- both personal and professional connections.

 We give gifts, send cards, and share holiday letters.

 Barriers are down, and the mood is less formal.

 My question to you at this time: Have you thought about your relationships with agency recruiters?
 (Agency/external recruiters are those who work with many different employers.)

 Most people only contact recruiters when they need a job.
-And many call recruiters expecting help when they’ve never contacted them before and don’t know each other.
+Many people call recruiters expecting help when they have never contacted the recruiter before and they don’t know each other.

 This is a good time of year to ask your friends to introduce you to their favorite recruiter (who works in your industry).
 If they have a good relationship, they can use the same ideas above and mention they have a colleague who’d be someone good for them to know.